alanakbik/alanakbik.github.io/README.md

 - Legal Notice: `@/app/legal-notice/page.tsx`
 - Privacy Policy: `@/app/privacy-policy/page.tsx`

+## Google Site Verification
+To verify your ownership with Google, put the Google verification code in the metadata inside `@/app/page.tsx`.

+## Sitemap
+When adding a new route you want to be indexed by Google, add it to the `@/app/sitemap.ts` file.
+It will be available under `/sitemap.xml` in production but not in dev mode.

 ## Deploying
 Make sure the `next.config.mjs` and `@/components/shared/BasePathImage.tsx` file contains the correct base path.
 This is necessary for loading images correctly on GitHub pages.
 This needs to be set to `"/alanakbik.github.io"` on forked versions of the repo and be set